usman-zaka/usman-zaka/README.md

 <h1 align="center">Hi 👋, I'm Muhammad Usman Zaka</h1>
 <h3 align="center">A Computer Science Student at The University of Adelaide</h3>

-- 🔭 My recent work includes a web application called **FridgeChef**.
-FridgeChef aims to simplify the process of finding and cooking healthy recipes.
-This application was built with various technologies, namely, **Express.js**, **Node.js**, **MySQL**.
+- 🔭 My recent work includes building a dashboard on **Microsoft Power BI** which visualises trends for data-related jobs.

-- 🌱 I’m currently learning **Algorithms and Data Structures, Web Development, Probability and Statistics**
+- 🌱 I’m currently interning at the **Planning and Analytics Team** at the **University of Adelaide**

 - 👯 I’m looking to collaborate on [private-gpt, a private and secure version of the GPT language model.
 It leverages the power of large language models (LLMs).](https://github.com/zylon-ai/private-gpt)